xyz2b/rabbitmq_exporter/README.md

 _disabled by default_.
 Depending on the environment and change rate it can create a high number of dead metrics.
 Otherwise it could be usefull and can be enabled.

-Labels: vhost, node, peer_host, user
+Labels: vhost, node, peer_host, user, self

 Please note: The data is aggregated by label values as it is possible that there are multiple connections for a certain combination of labels.